ARTICLE

 Loading ...

 Rainforests thrive on every continent except Antarctica.
 The largest rainforests on Earth surround the Amazon River in South America and the Congo River in Africa.
-The tropical islands of Southeast Asia and parts of Australia support dense rainforest habitats.
-Even the cool evergreen forests of North America’s Pacific Northwest and Northern Europe are a type of rainforest.
+The tropical islands of Southeast Asia and parts of Australia also support dense rainforest habitats.
+Even the cool evergreen forests in North America’s Pacific Northwest and in Northern Europe are considered rainforests.

 Rainforest Structure